Skip to main content

 Strengths: No per-user licence, own cloud from day one, native MCP and n8n integration, integrated compliance advisory and training, transparent token cost without markup.

-Limitations: No self-service signup for very small companies, no native mobile app (responsive web), higher setup effort than a pure SaaS, no own ISO 27001 certification of innFactory (compliance via certified cloud partners such as STACKIT or Azure).
+Limitations: No self-service signup for very small companies, no native mobile app (responsive web), higher setup effort than a pure SaaS, operated on the cloud infrastructure of the hyperscalers (Azure, AWS, GCP) or STACKIT.

 Target audience: Mid-sized companies and corporations from 30 to 50 users that need full data sovereignty, predictable cost and integrated compliance.

-DeutschlandGPT is a SaaS product by the Berlin-based Titanom Group.
-The platform uses a multi-tenant architecture hosted in Germany and is ISO 27001 certified (TÜV Süd).
-Hosting runs on BSI-C5-compliant infrastructure, which makes DeutschlandGPT popular in regulated sectors.
+DeutschlandGPT is a SaaS product by Titanom Technologies GmbH from Germering near Munich.
+The platform uses a multi-tenant architecture hosted in Germany.
+The German hosting makes DeutschlandGPT popular in regulated sectors.

-Pricing is classical SaaS: 24 euros per user and month in the Business plan, free entry via a complimentary plan.
-The vendor reports more than 200 organisations using the platform, including several public agencies and mid-sized companies.
+Pricing is classical SaaS: a per-user licence in the Business plan, free entry via a complimentary plan; the vendor states the current terms.
+The vendor reports more than 300 organisations (according to the provider) using the platform, including several public agencies and mid-sized companies.

-Strengths: Certifications (ISO 27001, BSI C5), fast start in under 30 minutes, free plan, clearly German vendor environment.
+Strengths: Hosting in Germany, quick onboarding, free plan, clearly German vendor environment.

-Target audience: Public authorities, municipalities and mid-sized companies that put certifications first and can live with multi-tenant SaaS.
+Target audience: Public authorities, municipalities and mid-sized companies that put hosting in Germany first and can live with multi-tenant SaaS.

 Langdock

-Target audience: Corporations focused on fast SaaS rollout that can live with the multi-tenant nature and the markup model.
+Target audience: Organisations focused on a fast SaaS rollout.
 A detailed comparison is available in CompanyGPT vs. Langdock.

 Omnifact